camunda/camunda-docs-manual/content/reference/rest/process-instance/put-activate-suspend-in-group.md

   </tr>
   <tr>
     <td>processInstanceQuery</td>
     <td>A process instance query which defines a group of process instances which will be activated or suspended by the operation.
-See <a href="{{< relref "reference/rest/process-instance/get-query.md" >}}">GET /process-instance </a></td>
+See <a href="{{< ref "/reference/rest/process-instance/get-query.md" >}}">GET /process-instance </a></td>
   </tr>
   <tr>
     <td>historicProcessInstanceQuery</td>
     <td>A historical process instance query which defines a group of process instances which will be activated or suspended by the operation.
-See <a href="{{< relref "reference/rest/history/process-instance/get-process-instance-query.md" >}}"> GET history/process-instance </a> </td>
+See <a href="{{< ref "/reference/rest/history/process-instance/get-process-instance-query.md" >}}"> GET history/process-instance </a> </td>
   </tr>
   <tr>
     <td>suspended</td>